 About Five Sandoval

-For almost 50 years, Five Sandoval Indian Pueblos, Inc. (Five Sandoval) has enhanced the lives of its five Pueblo tribal members of Cochiti, Jemez, Sandia, Santa Ana and Zia and its surrounding tribal and non-tribal communities through the important and longstanding services we provide.
+For over 50 years, Five Sandoval Indian Pueblos, Inc. (Five Sandoval) has enhanced the lives of its five Pueblo tribal members of Cochiti, Jemez, Sandia, Santa Ana and Zia and its surrounding tribal and non-tribal communities through the important and longstanding services we provide.
 We do this by sustaining and evolving our services and programs by offering invaluable employment, education, human and health services.
-Our services are provided in such a manner that the values of tribal sovereignty, traditional culture, and community integrity are respected and preserved.
 We are proud to be a primary resource to our communities and are committed to partnering with both, tribal and non-tribal entities to maximize the opportunities for the people we serve.

 To strengthen and enhance the lives of our member tribes and the surrounding communities by providing an array of employment, education, health and human services which value tribal sovereignty, traditional culture and community integrity.

 We envision a healthy and flourishing community of individuals and families in Sandoval County and its surrounding areas.